jamiesonbecker/jamiesonbecker/README.md

 Hi, I’m @jamiesonbecker.

-I am not a bot.
+I am not an AGI.

-Of course, that's probably the first thing a bot would say.
+Of course, that's probably the first thing an AGI would say.